marcuszou/lemp-mysql-typecho/Step-by-Step-Guide-LEMP.md

 You should see the following output:

 > CONTAINER ID   IMAGE          COMMAND                  CREATED              STATUS              PORTS                                 NAMES
-> 3d80d69f9582   nginx:latest   "/docker-entrypoint.…"   About a minute ago   Up About a minute   0.0.0.0:8080->80/tcp, [::]:8080->80/tcp   web
+> 3d80d69f9582   nginx:latest   "/docker-entrypoint.…"   2 minute ago   Up 1 minute   0.0.0.0:8080->80/tcp        web
-> 09d0a9ac59ac   php:8.1-fpm    "docker-php-entrypoi…"   2 minutes ago        Up About a minute   9000/tcp                                  php8
+> 09d0a9ac59ac   php:8.1-fpm    "docker-php-entrypoi…"   2 minutes ago   Up 1 minute   9000/tcp                       php8

 Now, open your web browser and access the URL **http://localhost:8080**.
 You should see your Hello World page: